uorocketry/rgs/db/README.md

 ## Development

 Changing the database schema is pretty easy.
-Just edit the files in the `schema/` folder and run `pnpm run push` to update the database schema.
+Just edit the files in the `schema/` folder and run `pnpm run push` to **update the database schema**.
 Don't forget that database changes can break the application, so make sure to test your changes by rebuilding the application.

 ## Folder Structure